MayaFlux/MayaFlux/docs/Digital_Transformation_Paradigm.md

 ### Definitions

-Nodes can be defined using the fluent mechanism, API level convenience wrappers or via directly creating a modern c++ shared pointers
+Nodes can be defined using the fluent mechanism, API level convenience wrappers or via directly creating a modern c++ shared pointers.

 ```cpp
 // Fluent